 As discussions about the EU's forthcoming multiannual financial framework (MFF 2028-2035) intensify, it is timely to explore how it can be used to strengthen democratic processes and build trust in EU institutions.
 For example, the new MFF provides an opportunity to improve and standardise processes through a common framework for fiscal transparency and participatory budgeting across all programmes in the Member States.
 This can signal a shift towards open budgets in the EU –an approach to enhance the effectiveness of EU budget allocations, ultimately supporting a more resilient, inclusive, and democratic European economy.

 The European Economic and Social Committee (EESC) organised a public hearing on September 11, 2024 on participatory budgeting in the EU.
-Findings of the hearing will feed into the policy proposals of the EESC Opinion , to be adopted during the plenary session on October 23-24.
+Findings of the hearing were integrated into the policy proposals of the EESC Opinion, which was adopted during the plenary session on October 23-24, by 174 votes in favour with 1 vote against.

 The right of every citizen to participate in the democratic life of the European Union is guaranteed by Article 10 and Article 11 of the Treaty on European Union both for citizens and organized civil society.
 According to this, citizens and civil society organisations (CSOs) shall have suitable mechanisms for raising their voices on the relevant issues and topics they are interested in.